1964 New York World's Fair: May to October

 The fair needed 220,000 daily visitors to recover its operating expenses of $300,000 per day.
 In its first week, the fair recorded nearly a million visitors, and 150,000 daily visitors—60 percent of initial projections—in the first month.
 Several problems arose; disputes occurred over labor unions, maintenance fees, and a mural in the Jordan pavilion.
 Thefts and breakdowns regularly occurred.
 Exhibitors complained about high rental rates and insufficient maintenance of the fairground.
 The Lake Amusement Area was especially unprofitable; it had few attractions and was difficult to access.
+The Texas pavilion's show in the Amusement Area, "To Broadway with Love", closed in July 1964, and the "Wonderwork" show nearby also closed before the first season ended.
 Many of the most-popular exhibits charged an additional fee, and visitors often did not bring enough money for food or for high-priced exhibits.

 The WFC unsuccessfully attempted to entice visitors by offering discounts to taxi drivers and improving fairground lighting, and the WFC was planning promotional campaigns by the end of June.
 The J. Walter Thompson Company advertised the fair in New York City–area media.
 By mid-1964, some exhibitors had gone out of business, including the two largest shows in the Lake Amusement Area.
 Employees, especially the 4,000 college students who worked the fair, faced occupational burnout.
 Despite the troubles, the WFC was able to buy back one quarter of its promissory notes in mid-1964, and to attract visitors, exhibitors publicly downplayed their grievances with the WFC.
 The industrial and international pavilions were more profitable than the amusement area, whose financial troubles did not bother Moses.